jup-ag/space-station/labs/2-perpetual-exchange/2-guides.md

 A significant portion of the fees paid by traders, precisely 70%, is disbursed by the pool.
 This amount is directly reinvested into the JLP, facilitating continuous compounding of yield and earnings.

-It's essential to note that liquidation fees, pool earnings, and losses are not factored into the overall yield calculations.
+It's essential to note that pool earnings, and losses are not factored into the overall yield calculations.

 ### Adding/Removing Liquidity